You might be surprised to learn that it’s Uncle Sam, not the doctor, who defines whether you’re legally blind.

 Normal vision is 20/20.
 That means you can clearly see an object 20 feet away.
-If you’re legally blind, your vision is 20/200 or less.
+If you’re legally blind, your vision is 20/200 or less in one eye.
 That means if an object is 200 feet away, you have to stand 20 feet from it in order to see it clearly.
 But a person with normal vision can stand 200 feet away and see that object perfectly.

 Tests for Legal Blindness

 Your doctor will check your vision during a standard eye exam.